Proofhouse

 PATTERN ANALYSIS

-Identify recurring failure modes across incidents, workflows, and time.
+Identify recurring failure modes across incidents, workflows, case types, and time.

 PLAYBOOK GENERATION